sbi-dev/sbi/docs/docs/index.md

 - **On Contrastive Learning for Likelihood-free Inference**<br>Durkan C., Murray I., and Papamakarios G.(ICML 2020) <br>[[PDF]](https://arxiv.org/abs/2002.03712).

-We refer to these algorithms as SNPE-A, SNPE-B, and SNPE-C/APT, respectively.
+We refer to these methods as SNPE-A, SNPE-B, and SNPE-C/APT, respectively.

 As an alternative to directly estimating the posterior on parameters given data, it is also possible to estimate the likelihood of data given parameters, and then subsequently draw posterior samples using MCMC ([Papamakarios, Sterratt & Murray, 2019](http://proceedings.mlr.press/v89/papamakarios19a/papamakarios19a.pdf)[^1], [Lueckmann, Karaletsos, Bassetto, Macke, 2019](http://proceedings.mlr.press/v96/lueckmann19a/lueckmann19a.pdf)).
 Depending on the problem, approximating the likelihood can be more or less effective than SNPE techniques.